karnakvt/CollectedWriting/07 2 months later.md

 The only lead other than pixies for the missing supplies were a gang of workers that all bore snakes and roses on their shoulders.
 Matching tattoos were often a sign of brotherhood on long voyages for ship crews, not to mention undesirables.
 "Is it a dead end..?"

-Marcus shook his head, "Wood doesn't just grow legs and walk off... somebody knows what happened to that shipment, and there are families that need homes."
+Marcus shook his head, "Wood doesn't just grow legs and walk off... somebody knows what happened to that shipment from Theylanar, and there are families that need homes."

 Clara nodded softly.
 There was little else said between them as the sun made its way across the sky.
 At the last bell, the workmen cheered and hollered, their work song changing to a drinking song as the crowd of men jostled and clapped each other across the back.
 Clara rubbed the back of her neck, only to feel strong, rough knuckles pushing against her spine, "Mm!" she shivered from the sensation as her muscles unknotted.